syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/suppress-error-message.md

 Find the sample, [How to suppress the error dialog in the Blazor PDF Viewer](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlazorWebAsssembly1506143488)

 > You can refer to our [Blazor PDF Viewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor PDF Viewer example](https://blazor.syncfusion.com/demos/pdf-viewer/default-functionalities?theme=bootstrap4) to understand how to explains core features of PDF Viewer.
+You can also explore our [Blazor PDF Viewer example](https://blazor.syncfusion.com/demos/pdf-viewer/default-functionalities?theme=bootstrap4) to understand how to explain the core features of the PDF Viewer.